 state that one Bob Tappin (a musician with the band at the hotel) claimed the 100 pound reward when he recognized the author Christie and reported the news to the police.
 Mr. Fido reports that

 a chambermaid at the hotel realized there was a similarity between Mrs. Christie and Mrs. Neele; she told two band players her idea (supposedly, one of them being Mr. Tappin).
 A young journalist

 by name of Peter Ritchie-Calder (to later become a well-known academic and author) had deduced Agatha would be in Harrogate and went ahead of the police and press to confront Christie.
 He

 addressed her as "Mrs. Christie", which she acknowledged to him but told him that she had been suffering from amnesia.
 Police and the press brought along Archie Christie for him to identify her

 positively, although at first she recognized her husband as her brother.
-He met with her privately there, and emerged the with news that she had suffered "the most complete loss of memory and does
+He met with her privately there, and emerged with the news that she had suffered "the most complete loss of memory and does

 not know who she is."